-- mandatory funded pension scheme (the 2nd pillar) introduced in 2002; - supplementary (voluntary) funded pension scheme (the 3rd pillar) introduced in 1998.
+- state pension insurance (the 1st pillar) pay-as-you-go scheme; - mandatory funded pension scheme (the 2nd pillar) introduced in 2002; - supplementary (voluntary) funded pension scheme (the 3rd pillar) introduced in 1998.

 As the funded pension components were introduced relatively recently, only pensions from the state pension insurance scheme were paid out in 2006-2008.
-In 2009 pensions from the mandatory funded pension scheme started, but their role is initially negligible.
+In 2009 pensions from the mandatory funded pension scheme started, but their role was initially negligible.